pulumi/pulumi-docker/docs/_index.md

 used to retrieve the authentication credentials.

 > **Note**
-`configFile` has predence over all other options.
+`configFile` has precedence over all other options.
 You can theoretically specify values for every attribute but the credentials obtained through the `configFile` will override the manually set `username`/`password`

 You can still use the environment variables `DOCKER_REGISTRY_USER` and `DOCKER_REGISTRY_PASS`.